Cornerstone-CJ/Project-Anton/README.md

 ## Usage

-Copy and paste the following code in your terminal
+Copy and paste the following code in your terminal then press enter.

 ```bash
 pip install pyowm